DominikHorn/hashing-old-archive/README.md

 ## Repository layout
 The repository is setup as a monorepo c++ project using CMake.

-* *data/* is meant to contain synthetic and real datasets.
-You may find a script for generating synthetic example datasets in there aswell.
+* `convenience/` contains an interface library comprised of convenience code (e.g., forceinline macros), used throughout the repository
-  **NOTE: Datasets should never be uploaded to github** and should instead remain on your local device.
+* `data/` is meant to contain datasets.
+Also contains a python script for generating synthetic datasets and debug/test data
-* *hash_functions/* contains various hash function implementations wrapped in a single header only library: `hashing.hpp` (to enable full compiler optimizations,
+* `hashing/` contains an interface library exposing various classical hash function implementations, optimized and tuned for small, fixed size keys
-  like inlining).
-Some related convenience code/definitions, e.g., `forceinline`, are located in `convenience.hpp`.
-Hash reduction algorithms, i.e., to reduce values from \[0,2^w\] down to \[0, N\] for arbitrary N, is implemented in `reduction.hpp`
+* `learned_models/` contains an interface library exposing learned models, prepared to be used as a replacement for classical hash functions
-* *libdivide/* contains code for magic number modulo division.
-This folder will likely be moved into *hash_functions/* in the future
+* `reduction/` contains an interface library implementing several methods for reducing hash values from [0, 2^p] to [0, N]
-* *results* contains data collected from the benchmarks together with some visualizations
+* `results/` contains benchmark results (csv) as well as plots and python code for generating said plots
-* *src/* contains the actual benchmark targets/implementations.
-Code shared between benchmarks/potentially useful for multiple benchmarks is located in
+* `src/` contains the actual benchmarking targets.
+Each target is implemented as a single .cpp file, linking against interface libraries from this repository aswell as shared convenience code found in `src/include`
-  *src/include* (header only to enable full compiler optimizations, like inlining).
+* `thirdparty/` contains an interface library exposing third party libraries used by this project, e.g., cxxopts for parsing benchmark cli arguments

 ## Setup
 ### Cloning this repository